openprocurement/openprocurement.auction.insider-js/README.md

-## Openprocurement Esco Auction software
+## Openprocurement Insider Auction software

 This package is part of openprocurement auction software